-A display representing the interior of an internment camp barrack at the Heart Mountain Interpretive Learning story in the shadow.
-From darkness to light, that's what events like tonight and films like this are all about.'
+A display representing the interior of an internment camp barrack at the Heart Mountain Interpretive Learning Center

-Center

-They hope the story becomes a national headline, attracting other groups besides Japanese American audiences
+They hope the story becomes a national headline, attracting other groups besides Japanese American audiences.

 "Before David asked me to work on this project, I was an utter Japanese internment dummy.
 I mean if there was a book 'The Japanese Internment for Dummies,' I would have bought it," MacIntyre said.
 "My education was about to come to being.
 And better than any book, more thorough than any class, the lessons I were to learn would be more than that in this very painful, important moment in American history - but those lessons would ultimately change my life.
-History isn't made by the meek, the weak or the ordinary, it's painfully forged by the strong, the brave, the extraordinary.
+History isn't made by the meek, the weak or the ordinary, it's painfully forged by the strong, the brave, the extraordinary."